AkshayJay29/quiz/README.md

 -   "Start quiz" button- makes the user experience more easy to understand, as they can clearly identofy what to do next to start the quiz.

+  - **Feedback**
+- Each user recieves personalised feeback based on how well they have performed in the quiz.
+- There is also a try again button at the bottom of this, to enhance the user experience, as they are given another chance to retake the quiz and improve their score.
   ![quiz page preview](/assets/images/quiz-page-instruction.jpg)

 - After clicking the start quiz button, the user is provided with a page that contains question banks.The page has questions with 4 options to select answer.
 On top of page, there is a timer is provided to alert the user of the remaining time to complete the quiz.
 The page also has a next button, which will be active once answer option is selected.
 Once the user click the next button, the next question will appear until it's question 10.
 At the bottom of the page there is an option to provides the number of correct and incorrect answers given by the user.